Homemade Organic Willow Bark Tincture and Extract Recipe

 - Seal the jar tightly and shake gently.

-- Store the jar in a cool, dark place for 4-6 weeks, shaking gently every few days or once a week.
-Shaking ensures adequate distribution of the alcohol water solution over the willow bark, but more shaking will not make a better/stronger extract.
+- Store the jar in a cool, dark place for 4-6 weeks, shaking gently every few days.

-- After the extraction period is complete, strain the mixture through a fine mesh strainer, or cheesecloth to remove the bark pieces.
-If you used powdered willow bark, straining through a coffee filter may be necessary to remove fine particles.
+- After the extraction period, strain the mixture through a fine mesh strainer or cheesecloth to remove bark pieces.
+If using powdered willow bark, straining through a coffee filter may be necessary.

-- Transfer the finished tincture into a clean dropper bottle for easy use.
+- Transfer the finished tincture into a clean dropper bottle for storage.

 Store your willow bark tincture in an amber glass bottle, away from sunlight and heat.
-Proper storage should maintain potency for up to two years.
-Keep the bottle sealed tightly to prevent oxidation or evaporation of your tincture.
+Proper storage helps maintain quality for up to two years.
+Keep the bottle sealed tightly to prevent oxidation or evaporation.

 Disclaimer:

-No health claims are made from the content of this blog post.
-Please consult medical professionals individually before deciding to make or consume the tinctures and extracts discussed.
+No health claims are made in this blog post.
+Please consult medical professionals before deciding to make or consume the tinctures and extracts discussed.